-- 1 To qualify for the Bachelor of Education ([Specialty] Teaching), a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Education ([Specialty] Early Childhood Teaching) - (i) core papers: 105 points with 45 points at level 6 and 15 points at level 7 and - early childhood papers: 180 points with 75 points at level 6 and 30 points at level 7 and - (iii) a specialty: 75 points with at least 60 points at level 7 from one of the specialties identified in these regulations. - (b) Bachelor of Education ([Specialty] Primary Teaching) - (i) core papers: 105 points with 45 points at level 6 and 15 points at level 7 - (ii) primary papers: 180 points with 30 points at level 6 and 15 points at level 7 and - (iii) a specialty: 75 points with at least 60 points at level 7 from one of the specialties identified in these regulations. - 2 To qualify for a Bachelor of Education ([Specialty] Primary Teaching), a student must demonstrate competency in mathematics to a level deemed sufficient for the teaching of mathematics in a primary setting within one semester of completing all other requirements for the qualification. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.
+- 1 To qualify for the Bachelor of Education ([Specialty] Teaching), a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of Education ([Specialty] Early Childhood Teaching) - core papers: 120 points with 45 points at level 6 and 30 points at level 7 and - (ii) early childhood papers: 180 points with 90 points at level 6 and 15 points at level 7 and - (iii) a specialty: 60 points from one of the specialties identified in these regulations. - (b) Bachelor of Education ([Specialty] Primary Teaching) - (i) core papers: 120 points with 45 points at level 6 and 30 points at level 7 and - (ii) primary papers: 180 points with 30 points at level 6 and 15 points at level 7 and - (iii) a specialty: 60 points from one of the specialties identified in these regulations. - 2 To qualify for a Bachelor of Education ([Specialty] Primary Teaching), a student must demonstrate competency in mathematics to a level deemed sufficient for the teaching of mathematics in a primary setting within one semester of completing all other requirements for the qualification. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.